Banner

 Deep Learning Methods for Human Posture Estimation

-Ioannis Pitas, Informatics, Aristotle University of Thessaloniki, Greece
+Ioannis Pitas, Aristotle University of Thessaloniki, Greece

 “Deep Internal Learning”: Deep Learning and Visual Inference without Prior Examples